markjoshwel/Oversight/README.md

   - listing main and subsystem logs

-**at no stage** does the LLM respond on my behalf. any uncertainty in triaging will go through for the user to review.
+**at no stage** does the LLM respond on my behalf. any uncertainty in triaging will forward a summary or notice for the user to decide with context and reply to